This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 How Therapy Works

 When people say "psychedelic therapy," they often picture the substance doing all the work.
-In real clinical settings, the structure around the experience is the point: screening, preparation, trained supervision, and follow-up support.
+In clinical settings, the structure around the experience matters: screening, preparation, trained supervision, and follow-up support.

-This page explains the basic framework in plain language so you can separate responsible care from hype.
+This page explains the basic framework so you can separate responsible care from hype.
 Nothing here is a guide to using psychedelics outside legal, supervised pathways.

 Key takeaways

-- Therapy is the container.
-The preparation, supervision, and integration matter as much as the substance.
+• Therapy is the container.
+Preparation, supervision, and integration matter as much as the substance.

-- Headlines compress reality.
-A research result is not a green light for DIY experimentation.
+• Headlines compress reality.
+A research result isn't a green light for DIY experimentation.

-In most research and clinical models, psychedelic-assisted therapy refers to a treatment process that combines a carefully controlled experience with professional psychological support.
-The goal is not intensity or novelty.
-The goal is a safe setting where difficult thoughts and emotions can be processed with preparation beforehand and support afterward.
+In most research and clinical models, psychedelic-assisted therapy combines a carefully controlled experience with professional psychological support.
+The goal isn't intensity or novelty, it's a safe setting where difficult thoughts and emotions can be processed with preparation beforehand and support afterward.

-This matters because the same experience can be helpful for one person and destabilizing for another.
-The structure is what reduces preventable harm and increases the chance that any benefit lasts.
+This matters because the same experience can help one person and destabilize another.
+The structure reduces preventable harm and increases the chance that any benefit lasts.

-If you only hear about the "trip," you are missing most of the treatment.
+If you only hear about the "trip," you're missing most of the treatment.

 The 4 phases